min-tee/Marketing-Analytics/README.md

 # WIP

 ## Define
-The objective of Marketing Analyticas project is to create  a predictive model to identify potential clients by gaining insights on existing customer and target new customer with ad campaign.
+The objective of Marketing Analyticas project is to create  a predictive model to target potential clients with ad campaign by gaining insights on existing customer.
 The project code is available at this link....

 ## Discover
 Tools Used : Jupyter Notebook